The Squaw Alpine Shuttle

-The Squaw Alpine Express runs continuously between the base area of Squaw Valley & Alpine Meadows when both resorts are open for operations, weather and traffic permitting.
-The Squaw Alpine Express runs more frequently on weekends and holidays.
+The Squaw Alpine Shuttle runs continuously between the base area of Squaw Valley & Alpine Meadows when both resorts are open for operations, weather and traffic permitting.
+The Squaw Alpine Shuttle runs more frequently on weekends and holidays.
 Please arrive 30 minutes prior to the final departure.

-- First shuttle leaves the Squaw Valley Member’s Locker Room at 8:30am
+- First shuttle leaves the lower Preferred Parking area (across from Coffeebar) at 8:30am

 - Last bus leaves Squaw Valley 4:30pm

 - Last bus leaves Alpine Meadows no earlier than 4:30pm